breezechen/sconv/README.md

 # Lib sconv

-A simple codec conversion lib convert strings between gbk, utf8 and unicode with no dependence that works on windows, linux, embedded system and everywhere(No dependence).
+A simple codec conversion lib supporting string character set conversion between gbk, utf8 and unicode with no dependence, working on windows, linux, embedded system and everywhere(No dependence, really).

 # Implementation